-Fertiliser is a substance that is used to make the soil more fertile such as manure or a mixture of nitrates.
+Fertiliser is a substance which is used to make the soil more fertile such as manure or a mixture of nitrates.
 It is applied to the soils or to plant tissues (usually leaves) to supply one or more plant nutrients essential to the growth of plants.

-Classification of Fertilizers: -
+Classification of Fertilizers

-- 1. Various nitrogenous chemical fertilizers- ammonium sulphate, calcium ammonium nitrate, basic calcium nitrate, calcium cyanamide (nitrolium), urea etc. these fertilizers supply nitrogen to the soil. - 2.
-Various phosphatic chemical fertilizers superphosphate of lime, triple superphosphate etc and potash chemical fertilizers like potassium chloride, potassium nitrate, potassium sulphate etc. - 3.
-Some chemical fertilizers of different compositions like of nitrogen phosphorus (NP) fertilizers in which nitrogenous and phosphatic fertilizers are mixed up in a definite and proper ratio.
-The fertilizers like dehydrogenate ammoniated phosphate, calcium superphosphate etc are NP fertilizers.
+- 1. Various Nitrogenous Chemical Fertilizers ammonium sulphate, calcium ammonium nitrate, basic calcium nitrate, calcium cyanamide, urea etc. these fertilizers supply nitrogen to the soil. - 2.
+Various Phosphatic Chemical Fertilizers superphosphate of lime, triple super phosphate etc and potash chemical fertilizers like potassium chloride, potassium nitrate, potassium sulphate etc. - 3.
+Some Chemical Fertilizers of Different Compositions like nitrogen phosphorus (NP) fertilizers in which nitrogenous and phosphatic fertilizers are mixed up in a definite and proper ratio.
+The fertilizers like dehydrogenate ammoniated phosphate, calcium super phosphate etc are NP fertilizers.

-Watershed Management:
+Watershed Management

-- A Watershed is defined as a geo-hydrological unit draining to a common point by a system of drains. - A watershed is an area of land and water bounded by a drainage divide within which the surface runoff collects and flows out of the watershed through a single outlet into a larger river or lake. - Watershed technology is used in Rainfed areas. - Watershed management implies effective conservation of soil and water resources for sustainable production with minimum non-point resources (NFS) pollutant losses.
+- A Watershed is defined as a geo-hydrological unit draining to a common point by a system of drains. - A watershed is an area of land and water bounded by a drainage divide within which the surface runoff collects and flows out of the watershed through a single outlet into a larger river or lake. - Watershed technology is used in Rainfed areas. - Watershed management implies effective conservation of soil and water resources for sustainable production with minimum non-point resources (NFS) pollutant losses. - It involves the management of land surface and vegetation so as to conserve the soil and water for immediate and long-term benefits to the farmers, community, and society as a whole.

-- It involves management of land surface and vegetation so as to conserve the soil and water for immediate and long-term benefits to the farmers, community, and society as a whole. - The catchment area is the water collecting area.
+The catchment area is the water collecting area.
 "All the areas from which water flows out into a river or water pool".

-Types of Watershed Management:
+Types of Watershed Management

-Classified depending upon the size, drainage, shape, and land use pattern.
+Classified depending upon the size, drainage, shape, and land use pattern

-- a.
 Macro watershed: 1000 -10,000 ha

-- b.
 Micro watershed: 100 -1000 ha

-- c.
 Mini watershed: 10 -100 ha

-- d.
-Mille watershed: 1 -10 ha
+• Mille watershed: 1 -10 ha

-Objectives of Watershed Management:
+Objectives of Watershed Management

-- a.
-Production of food, fodder, fuel. - b.
-Pollution control - c.
-Overexploitation of resources should be minimized - d.
-Water storage, flood control, checking sedimentation. - e.
-Wildlife preservation - f.
-Erosion control and prevention of soil, degradation and conservation of soil and water. - g.
-Employment generation through industrial development dairy fishery production. - h.
-Recharging of groundwater to provide regular water supply for consumption and industry as well as irrigation. - i.
-Recreational facility.
+- Production of food, fodder, fuel. - Pollution control - Over-exploitation of resources should be minimized - Water storage, flood control, checking sedimentation. - Wildlife preservation - Erosion control and prevention of soil, degradation and conservation of soil and water. - Employment generation through industrial development dairy fishery production. - Recharging of groundwater to provide regular water supply for consumption and industry as well as irrigation. - Recreational facility.

-Main Components of Watershed:
+Main Components of Watershed

-- a.
-Soil and water conservation, - b.
-Water harvesting and water management, c.
-Alternate land-use system.
+- Soil and water conservation,

+- Water harvesting and water management,

+- Alternate land-use system.